 For example, a short and wide pot will hold the water closer to the plant's roots compared to a pot of the same volume but taller.
 This is because gravity is pushing the water down to the bottom of the pot.

 Therefore, the height of a pot affects the amount of water versus air.
 For example, let's say you have three pots of the same volume but different shapes.
-The three of them will have the same water saturation level, but the short and wide pot will have a greater area with saturated water than the tall thin one.
+The three of them will have the same water saturation level, but the short and wide pot will have a greater area saturated with water than the tall, thin one.

 Therefore, size is a factor to consider when choosing the pot.
 Does the plant need little or much water?
 The best landscape architects in Sydney can help you determine that for your landscape design, but you can use tools such as the Canberra Plant Selector if you are looking for just a few plants by yourself where you can find plants based on their water requirement.
 If the plant requires more water, then a smaller pot will better expose the roots to the water.